Roberto Insigne: Benevento

+Later years: Frosinone, Palermo and Avellino

 On 27 August 2022, Insigne signed a two-year contract with Frosinone.

+On 12 July 2023, Insigne signed for Serie B club Palermo on a three-year deal.
+After two lacklustre seasons, on 24 July 2025 Insigne left Palermo to sign for newly-promoted Serie B club Avellino.

 International career

 At international level, Insigne has represented the Italy U-18, U-19, and U-21 sides.

 Style of play

 Regarded as a talented and promising prospect, Insigne is a diminutive, quick, creative, and skilful left footed forward, with good technique, an eye for goal, and a small, slender physical build, who is capable of playing anywhere along the front line.
 Due to his ability to both set up and score goals, he usually plays in a free role as a second striker, which allows him to operate on either flank or in the centre of the attacking third, although he frequently also plays as a right winger, a position which allows him to cut into the centre and curl shots on goal with his stronger left foot.
 He has also been deployed as an attacking midfielder, or as a main striker on occasion.